 Fluffy cupcakes, rich lemon bars and gooey pecan pies.

 Alongside these delectable goods, Bake Street serves up the highly popular Climpson Estate blend.
 Since first coming across it at Timberyard Seven Dials – (where I enjoyed the best flat white I have ever been served), it has held on to its spot as one of my favourite coffee blends.
 Excited to be reunited with it, I ordered a piccolo, whilst Steak opted for a flat white.
-Much to my dismay, both beverages arrived in an unbalanced state, and the inherent sweetness, acidity, and character of the blend had been lost and diluted by an excessive amount of steamed milk.
+Much to my dismay, both beverages arrived in an unbalanced state, as the inherent character of the blend had been lost and diluted by an excessive amount of steamed milk.

 (Left): Flat white.
 (Right): Piccolo.

 Fortunately however, my second order of an espresso fared much better.
 Although it was a little thin in body and mouthfeel, it had retained the sharp citrus zest and the sweet notes of chocolate and orange for which the Estate blend is known.

 Bake Street also serve a range of teas by Chash & Novus, and as I caffeinated myself under the table, Steak tried a “Persian Pomegranate” tea, which was a sharp and refreshing taste of summer.